Ngecha/phase-2-week-2-code-challenge-/README.md

 ### Description

-This ia a web app theta has a listing of army bots that can be enlisted in an army.
+This ia a web app that has a listing of army bots that can be enlisted in an army.

 As a use you can custom build your own Bot Army and compare the health, damage, armor and the bot class of the bots in our listing.